27 Applications: Model and infer

 In Chapter 8, models were compared using \(R^2_{adj}.\) In Chapter 25, however, a computational approach was introduced to compare models by removing chunks of data one at a time and assessing how well the variables predicted the observations that had been held out.

 Figure 27.3 was created by cross-validating models with the same variables as in Table 27.3 and Table 27.4.
-We applied 3-fold cross-validation, so 1/3 of the data was removed while 2/3 of the observations were used to build each model (first cond_new only and then cond_new, stock_photo, duration, and wheels).
-Note that each time 1/3 of the data is removed, the resulting model will produce slightly different coefficients.
+We applied 3-fold cross-validation, so 1/3 of the data was removed while 2/3 of the observations were used to build each model (first on cond_new only and then on cond_new, stock_photo, duration, and wheels).
+Note that each time 1/3 of the data is removed, the resulting model will produce slightly different model coefficients.

 The points in Figure 27.3 represent the prediction (x-axis) and residual (y-axis) for each observation run through the cross-validated model.
 In other words, the model is built (using the other 2/3) without the observation (which is in the 1/3) being used.
-The residuals give us a sense for how well the model will do at predicting observations which were not a part of the original dataset (e.g., future studies).
+The residuals give us a sense for how well the model will do at predicting observations which were not a part of the original dataset, e.g., future studies.

 Figure 27.3: Cross-validation predictions and errors from linear models built on two different sets of variables.
-Left regressed price on cond_new; right regressed price on cond_new, stock_photo, duration, and wheels.

 27.2 Interactive R tutorials